Starting Plants from Seeds on a Budget

 This for me will be bringing them outside for a few hours at a time and then bringing them back inside.
 I might also put them in my greenhouse before putting them in the ground outside.
 If you have a cold frame, this can serve the same purpose as a greenhouse for hardening off your plants.

-I have to be careful with my greenhouse because it could actually burn some of my seedlings if I’m not careful.
+I have to be careful with my greenhouse because it could burn some of my seedlings if I’m not careful.
 I will have to find a place where they are not in the direct rays of sunlight through a window all day.

 You can begin the hardening process once your seedlings have their second set of true leaves (as opposed to seed leaves which are the smooth round leaves that many seedlings will initially sprout).